Roger Mortimer, 1st Earl of March

-Roger Mortimer, 3rd Baron Mortimer of Wigmore, 1st Earl of March (25 April 1287 – 29 November 1330), was an English nobleman and powerful Marcher Lord who gained many estates in the Welsh Marches and Ireland following his advantageous marriage to the wealthy heiress Joan de Geneville, 2nd Baroness Geneville.
-Her mother was of the Royal House of Lusignan.
+Roger Mortimer, 3rd Baron Mortimer of Wigmore, 1st Earl of March (25 April 1287 – 29 November 1330), was an English nobleman and powerful marcher lord who gained many estates in the Welsh Marches and Ireland following his advantageous marriage to the wealthy heiress Joan de Geneville, 2nd Baroness Geneville.
+Her mother was of the royal House of Lusignan.
 In November 1316, he was appointed Lord Lieutenant of Ireland.
-He was imprisoned in the Tower of London in 1322 for having led the Marcher lords in a revolt against King Edward II in what became known as the Despenser War.
+He was imprisoned in the Tower of London in 1322 for having led the marcher lords in a revolt against King Edward II in what became known as the Despenser War.

-He later escaped to France, where he was joined by Edward's queen consort Isabella, where they may have begun an affair.
+He later escaped to France, where he was joined by Edward's queen consort Isabella, where they had an affair.
 After he and Isabella led a successful invasion and rebellion, Edward was deposed; Mortimer allegedly arranged his murder at Berkeley Castle.
 For three years, Mortimer was de facto ruler of England before being himself overthrown by Edward's eldest son, Edward III.
 Accused of assuming royal power and other crimes, Mortimer was executed by hanging at Tyburn.

 Early life

-Mortimer, grandson of Roger Mortimer, 1st Baron Mortimer of Wigmore, and Maud de Braose, was born at Wigmore Castle, Herefordshire, England, the firstborn of Marcher Lord Edmund Mortimer, 2nd Baron Mortimer of Wigmore, and Margaret de Fiennes.
+Mortimer, grandson of Roger Mortimer, 1st Baron Mortimer of Wigmore, and Maud de Braose, was born at Wigmore Castle, Herefordshire, England, the firstborn of marcher lord Edmund Mortimer, 2nd Baron Mortimer of Wigmore, and Margaret de Fiennes.
 Through his mother Margaret, he was a great-grandson of John of Brienne, Emperor of Constantinople and King of Jerusalem.
+Through his father he was descended from John, King of England.

+Edmund Mortimer was a second son, intended for minor orders and a clerical career.
+But on the deaths of his elder brother Ralph in 1274, and his father in 1304, Edmund was recalled from Oxford University and succeeded to the title.
+He married in 1301.

 Roger was born on 25 April 1287, the Feast of Saint Mark, a day of bad omen.
 He shared this birthday with King Edward II, which would be relevant later in life.

-Edmund Mortimer was a second son, intended for minor orders and a clerical career, but on the sudden death of his elder brother Ralph, Edmund was recalled from Oxford University and installed as heir.
-According to his biographer Ian Mortimer, Mortimer was possibly sent as a boy away from home to be fostered in the household of his formidable uncle, Roger Mortimer de Chirk.
-It was this uncle who had carried the severed head of Llywelyn ap Gruffudd of Wales to King Edward I in 1282.
+According to his biographer Ian Mortimer, Roger was possibly sent as a boy to be fostered in the household of his formidable uncle, Roger Mortimer de Chirk.
+De Chirk had helped Edmund kill Llywelyn ap Gruffudd of Wales in 1282 and had then carried Llywelyn's severed head to King Edward I. Ironically, Roger was a cousin of Llywelyn via his great-grandmother, Gwladus Ddu.

-Mortimer attended the Coronation of Edward II on 25 February 1308 and carried a table bearing the royal robes in the ceremony's procession.
+Roger attended the coronation of Edward II on 25 February 1308 and carried a table bearing the royal robes in the ceremony's procession.